UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 6: Validation - Passwords Don't Match

 **What to check:**
-- ⏳ New password ≠ Confirm password → error: "New passwords do not match"
+- 🟢New password ≠ Confirm password → error: "New passwords do not match"

 **How to test:**
 1. Current: "anything"